 The role of the Human Resources & Compensation Committee is to review the Human Resources policies, management and planning at the Group's Head Office.
-The Committee is chaired by the Head of Operations and Administration and the other members are the Deputy Chief Executive and Heads of Strategic Planning and IT.
+The Committee is chaired by the Head of Operations and Administration and the other members are the Deputy Chief Executive, IT and Strategic Planning.